locessentials/eng401-business-english-us/unit3/week7/technical-specifications-assignment.md

 Before submitting your assignment, do a final sanity check to ensure that your deliverables:

-- Are free from typos/mispellings
+- Are free from typos/misspellings
 - Meet the requirements of this assignment
 - Are named correctly
 - And so on

-Over the course of this unit, you'll student project management, production processes and quality management systems in detail.
+Over the course of this unit, you'll study project management, production processes and quality management systems in detail.
 That said, we'll cover sanity checks again.
 Specifications are the start of production processes, so with a solid understanding of specifications, you're off to a great start.

 ## Submission Details

 As a reminder, here is a delivery summary:
 - **File format:** Two matching MS Word documents in .docx format
   - **Template file naming:** `LastNames_LastNames_[ProductType]-Specifications-template.docx`
-  - **Filled-in specifications file nameing:** `LastNames_LastNames_[ProductType]-Specifications-Project1.docx`
+  - **Filled-in specifications file naming:** `LastNames_LastNames_[ProductType]-Specifications-Project1.docx`
 - **Due date:** Sunday of Week 7 by 11:59 PM
 - **Teams Assignment:** Technical Specifications